 Some scholars have posited a theory that this hunt for the wren finds its origins in anti-pagan customs.
 As discussed in Birds in Legend, Fable and Folklore, men and boys on the hunt for the wren on the Isle of Man in and around the 10th century shouted “draoi-en” — which translates as “Druid Bird.”
 Druids were believed to have used wrens in acts of divination.
 It is likely that hunting the wren was a Christian rejection of heathen practice attributed to Druids.
 Though not practiced like it was a century ago, Wren’s Day with its wrenboys and mummers is still practiced in some areas of the British Isles.

-Thus a dead wren on a Christmas card could seem a perfectly normal image to some Victorians whose Celtic roots would signal to them that this anti-pagan symbol was an appropriate way to celebrate Christ’s birth.
+Thus a dead wren on a Christmas card might seem a perfectly normal image to some Victorians whose Celtic roots would signal to them that this anti-pagan symbol was an appropriate way to celebrate Christ’s birth.

 Few could argue the same, however, for a card depicting a murderous frog who, upon stabbing his companion, steals away with a sack marked “2000.”
 Unless, of course, we are instead meant to think of Christ’s death, and not his birth.
 Or more precisely, Christ’s death and resurrection as a promise of salvation made possible by his birth.